 5011 US Highway 41 North Ruskin, FL 33572

 South of Tampa you’ll find the Ruskin Family Drive-In, which has been around since the hey-day of drive-in movie theaters in the ’50s.
+The theater opened in 1952 with “Singin’ in the Rain,” and still sticks to tradition even today.
 Admission grants you access to watch both movies featured nightly on the theater’s single screen.
 Snacks, drinks and popcorn (only $5 for a large) are available for purchase at the onsite snack bar.
 Theres a $5 fee per car if you opt to bring in your own food and drinks (no alcohol allowed).
 If you’re looking to do date night with the kids in tow, this family-friendly theater is your best bet.
 Admission is cheap and there’s a play area for the kids.
 You can even bring the family dog; friendly pups on leashes are welcome to join.

 Admission is $6 per person, $1 for kids 5-8 years old and free for kids under 4.
 Payment is cash only.